Analysis | All the times Trump has basically acknowledged he lost the election

 A reporter asked him what his plans were for his last Thanksgiving in the White House, and Trump instead tried to argue the election was stolen from him in various states, using baseless claims and conspiracy theories.

 But then he said this about Biden’s forming Cabinet: “You can’t have somebody assume office and already they want to get rid of America First.
 I mean, they want to get rid of America First.
 They don’t want America First.
 You know why?
 Because, China doesn’t want it.
 China expressed their, uh, wish, ‘Please get rid of America First.’
-And the Biden administration said, ‘Oh, that’s okay.’”
+And the Biden administration said, ‘Oh, that’s okay.’ ”

 It was a criticism of the way Biden will govern, which itself is an acknowledgment that in less than two months, Biden will be governing — and likely overturning many Trump initiatives.